 9 FAM 305.4-3(E) (U) Referral of Waiver Recommendations

-9 FAM 305.4-3(E)(1) (U) When to Submit Applications to Department of Homeland Security (DHS) / Customs and Border Protection (CBP)
+9 FAM 305.4-3(E)(1) (U) When to Submit Waiver Recommendations to the Department of Homeland Security (DHS) / Customs and Border Protection (CBP)

 9 FAM 305.4-3(E)(2) (U) When to Submit Applications to the Department for Review

-9 FAM 305.4-3(F) (U) Expedite Requests
+9 FAM 305.4-3(F) (U) Waiver Expedite Requests

 9 FAM 305.4-3(G) (U) Waiver Validity Requests

 a.
 (U) If you determine that an applicant meets the criteria for a waiver as set forth above, you may recommend a waiver valid for multiple entries for 60 months.
 Except for C1/D visas, generally CBP/ARO will grant a 60-month, multiple-entry waiver to first time waiver recipients.
 60 months, multiple entries is the maximum waiver validity that the ARO can grant by regulation.
 The maximum waiver validity that the ARO can grant for a C1/D visa is 24 months.
 NIV may have default settings so you must manually limit the validity of the visa to the validity of the waiver.